Text, logo

 · Implement a systematic process, RTI, to ensure that every child learns

-· Apply the RTI process in the classroom
+· Discuss how to apply the RTI process in a classroom setting

 Course Description